Getting SIRO with a monitored alarm system in place – FAQs

 What are the main types of alarms?

 There are four common types of monitored alarm systems as listed in the table below.
-Most panels installed in the last 5 years use GSM monitoring which have no issues inter-operating with Electric Broadband powered by SIRO.
+Most panels installed in the last 5 years use GSM monitoring which have no issues inter-operating with SIRO Broadband.
 For example, all panels installed by Phonewatch since 1 November 2013 use GSM monitoring.

 How can I check what type of alarm I have?